CharlesB91/visit-glasgow/README.md

 - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
 - Additionally the nav bar is on a fixed position so the user does not need to scroll back to the top of the page if they wish to change page.
 This fixture also collapses into a hamburger icon when the screen width is reduced to mobile screen size.
-- The particular bold colour which been chosen compliments the iconic ‘People Make Glasgow’ image below the navigation bar
+- The particular bold colour which been chosen compliments the iconic ‘People Make Glasgow’ image below the navigation bar.

   ![Nav-Open](https://github.com/CharlesB91/visit-glasgow/blob/master/assets/images/mock-ups/nav-full.PNG)
   ![Nav-Closed](https://github.com/CharlesB91/visit-glasgow/blob/master/assets/images/mock-ups/nav-closed.PNG)